gitluin/sara/README.md

  * Adjusting window sizes won't update the border size beyond the original dimensions, and will sometimes erase the contents - cmatrix or neofetch are examples of this _configurenotify/request?_
  * With programs like Krita, the popup window generates an unmap event upon completion of its task, so it stays around and takes up tiling space _need unmap support?_
  * Function spawns don't play nice if they hang around and you try to kill them before they go poof
- * Mouse click should draw focus to a window
  * Sometimes, opening pictures in feh via vifm leads to insane tiling of the picture
  * Bar doesn't redraw on laptop lid reopen until maprequest, changedesktop, etc.
  * Need to XFree() in applyrules, I think?
-Unclear
+T'is unclear
  * Implement just\_switched check to prevent the behavior in 0.8.7.4
  * spawning a floating window should put it in the same stacking order as it does in dwm